So, What is Stopping You?

-Another way to do it, is to determine the total number of units needed to achieve a particular sales figure.
+Another way is to determine the total number of units needed to achieve a particular sales figure.

 Both internal and external factors can influence your sales forecast.
-For example, your competitor's performance will directly impact your sales volume, so you need to adjust your forecast to that.
-Here are some of the factors that would be smart of you to consider when forecasting:
+For example, your competitor's performance will directly impact your sales volume, so you need to adjust your forecast to accommodate it.
+Here are some of the factors that would be beneficial to consider when forecasting:

 If a competitor is doing well, you may need to employ tactics, like discounting, to level up your own presence.
 Alternatively, if a competitor goes out of business, you can seize that opportunity to capture some of their market shares and increase your own.

-Events that affect the national or global economy negatively overall can sometimes have a positive impact on some businesses like we’ve seen in the recent pandemic, which has caused many businesses to struggle but at the same time have massively increased the need for hand sanitizer and face masks.
+Events that affect the national or global economy negatively overall can sometimes have a positive impact on some businesses like we’ve seen in the recent pandemic, which has caused many businesses to struggle, but at the same time have massively benefited the producers of hand sanitizer and face masks.

 Changes to regulations or legal requirements can also impact your sales if your product or your business structure is affected by it.

 The time of year can also impact your sales.
-For example, an ice cream shop will have very good projections for the summer, but very slim projections for the winter, while toy stores probably project some pretty big spikes in the months around Christmas, compared to other times of the year.
+For example, an ice cream shop will have very good projections for the summer, but very slim projections for the winter, while toy stores project big spikes in the months around Christmas, compared to other times of the year.

 Your sales forecasts are also affected by internal factors, such as your employees.
 For example, it’s very common to see tech startups hire an army of salespeople as soon as they get the funding for it because the number of people working to sell a new product directly impacts how much is being sold.